justjiffy/Walking-Sprites/README.md

 5. Add your horse sprite to the deadpool project
   - Review creating sprite classes: https://www.youtube.com/watch?v=3noMeuufLZY&t=542s
   - You should have a Sprite.js file for your horse sprite
-  - You will need to upload the horse sprite image file
+  - You will need to link to the horse sprite image file using a url